tearust/teaproject/original-root/obsidian-backup/_tapp-tutor/party-actor.md

 The [[hosting_CML]] use `libp2p_back_message` to handle libP2P messages.
 In our Tea party sample code, the only usage of this function is to receive response message to its own memory cache `help::set_mem_cache(&body.uuid, content)?;`.

-The memory cache is used to temporarily store the response/error message from the [[State_Machine]].
+The memory cache is used to temporarily store the response/error message from the [[teaproject/original-root/obsidian-backup/_tapp-tutor/State_Machine]].
 When the [[front_end]] sends a query for the result of any command, the hosting CML's back end actor will check this temporary store to get recently received results and get back to the [[front_end]].

 # Interaction with OrbitDB